AUTOMOTIVE TECHNICIAN TRAINING CENTER

 Jack Rosebro: aka “Mr. Hybrid” has taught advanced vehicle technology for more than twenty years.
 He teaches throughout North America and Europe.
 Techs from independent shops, fleets, and dealerships have attended this fast-paced seminar and come away with a new level of confidence.

 About Perfect Sky: Our company is focused on advanced vehicle technology.
 Clients range from the City of New York, which has the largest hybrid fleet in the world (1100+), to the California Bureau of Automotive Repair, to professional technicians from hundreds of independent auto repair shops nationwide.

 Al Santini: AKA: "The Sailor” has been in the industry for over 42 years.
 He is a member of North American Council of Automotive Teachers and a member of Illinois College Automotive Instructors Association.
 He is presently an independent trainer primarily working with various State Emission Programs as a seminar presenter.
 OBD-II diagnosis and repair seminars are his specialties along with training to identify methods of testing and repair of monitor setting failures with the ultimate goal of getting the vehicle passed.
 Al is the author of numerous electrical & electronics textbooks for Cengage Learning.

 Allen Soohoo: Allen started in the computer industry as a Dell repair technician before getting involved in the automotive industry.
-As an ASE Master technician, L1 Advanced Engine Performance Specialist, and certified service consultant, he is the owner of a consulting company, Blue Flame Systems; and is currently a full time instructor at Apex Technical school, a leading technical school for entry level technicians in New York City.
+As an ASE Master technician, L1 Advanced Engine Performance Specialist, and certified service consultant, he is the owner of a Diagnostic Solutions company, BK Mobile Tools; and is currently a full time instructor at Apex Technical school, a leading technical school for entry level technicians in New York City.

 Training Manager.
 Bendix Friction Materials